pyeventsourcing/eventsourcing/README.md

 **Optimistic concurrency control** — can be used to ensure a distributed or horizontally scaled application doesn't become inconsistent due to concurrent method execution.
 Leverages any optimistic concurrency controls in the database adapted by the stored event repository.
-For example with Cassandra, this can accomplish linearly-scalable distributed optimistic concurrency control, guaranteeing sequential consistency of the events of an entity, across concurent application threads.
-It is also possible to serialize calls to the methods of an entity, but that is currently out of the scope of this package — if you wish to do that, perhaps something like [Zookeeper](https://zookeeper.apache.org/) might help.
+For example the Cassandra database, which implements the Paxos protocol, can accomplish linearly-scalable distributed optimistic concurrency control, guaranteeing sequential consistency of the events of an entity, across concurent application threads.
+It is also possible to serialize calls to the methods of an entity, but that is out of the scope of this package — if you wish to do that, perhaps something like [Zookeeper](https://zookeeper.apache.org/) might help.

 **Abstract base classes** — suggest of how to structure an event sourced application.